nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 2. Multiple targets (multiple rows)
 3. Pandas has some built in understanding of time units
 4. Can be scaled up to big data numbers of rows (altough we don't push to out of memory structures in this use case)
-5. Pandas is user friendly
+5. Pandas is user friendly with a lot of existing functionality

 ## Input
-Light curve parquet file of multiband light curves from the mulitband_lc.ipynb demo notebook.
-The format of the light curves is a Pandas multiindex data frame
+Light curve parquet file of multiband light curves from the light_curve_generator.md demo notebook in this same repo.
+The format of the light curves is a Pandas multiindex data frame.

 A useful reference for what sktime expects as input to its ML algorithms: https://github.com/sktime/sktime/blob/main/examples/AA_datatypes_and_datasets.ipynb